Tulloch railway station: History

-When the railway opened on 7 August 1894 the station was named Inverlair, after the nearby Inverlair Lodge.
+When the railway opened on 7 August 1894 the station was named Inverlair.
 It was renamed Tulloch on 1 January 1895.

 The station was laid out with two platforms, one on either side of a crossing loop.
 There are sidings on the north side of the station.

 The station buildings are now used as a hostel.
 The station was host to a LNER camping coach from 1935 to 1939.

-During the construction of the Lochaber hydroelectric scheme in the 1930s, a small halt was located at Fersit, a short distance south on the line towards Corrour.

-Signalling

-The signal box, which had 15 levers, was situated on the Up platform.
-From the time of its opening in 1894, the West Highland Railway was worked throughout by the electric token system.
-The semaphore signals were removed on 23 February 1986 in preparation for the introduction of Radio Electronic Token Block (RETB) by British Rail.

-The RETB system was commissioned between and Fort William Junction on 29 May 1988.
-This resulted in the closure of Tulloch signal box and others on that part of the line.
-The RETB is controlled from a signalling centre at Banavie railway station.

-The Train Protection & Warning System was installed in 2003.
+Loch Treig derailment

+On 28 June 2012, GB Railfreight-operated 66734 derailed at Loch Treig, approximately three miles from Tulloch, whilst working the a feight train from North Blyth to Fort William.
+The locomotive derailed approximately 25 metres above Loch Treig itself.
+As a result of the remote location, the driver of the train was rescued by a search & rescue helicopter, and the locomotive was cut up on site.
+The line reopened on Wednesday 11 July.

 Facilities

 The facilities here are extremely basic, consisting of benches on both platforms, and a car park adjacent to platform 1.
 Both platforms have step-free access, but the only access to platform 2 is via a barrow crossing.
 As there are no facilities to purchase tickets, passengers must buy one in advance, or from the guard on the train.